Visitor information

 Welcome To Blackwater Valley Opera Festival

-In 2022, our production team will again turn the Old Stable Yard at Lismore Castle into a special auditorium with comfortable, raked seating under a stretch canvas.
-We will recreate this intimate setting, bringing each audience member close to the action on stage while keeping our audiences appropriately distanced and safe, maintaining the beguiling atmosphere for which BVOF has become known.
+Our production team transforms the Old Stable Yard at Lismore Castle into a bespoke auditorium with luxury seating rows and this intimate setting brings the audience closer to the action on stage, maintaining the beguiling atmosphere for which BVOF has become known.

-Our talented set designers and builders work hard to tweak the beautiful Stable Yard so that it melds effortlessly with each new opera’s narrative.
-Our patrons return year after year to witness the magic unfold in LIsmore – it is truly an immersive opera experience like no other.
+Our talented set designers and builders work hard to adapt the beautiful Stable Yard so that it melds effortlessly with each new opera’s narrative.
+Our patrons return year after year to witness the magic unfold in Lismore – it is truly an immersive opera experience like no other…

 Explore The Blackwater Valley